 Altering or removing a vehicle identification number (VIN) to misrepresent the identity of a motor vehicle is a criminal offense in Colorado.
 Removing or altering a VIN is a class 5 felony offense in Colorado, punishable by up to 3 years in prison and a fine of up to $100,000.

 Drivers who have been lost their license because of a DUI may be able to get their license reinstated with an ignition interlock device on their car.
 This allows them to drive as long as they can provide alcohol-free breath samples into the device.
-However, tampering with the IID is a class 1 misdemeanor in Colorado and can result in up to 18 months in prison and a $5,000 fine.
+However, tampering with the IID is a class 2 misdemeanor in Colorado and can result in up to $750 and/or 120 days in jail.

 If you were accused of tampering with a motor vehicle, please contact us at Colorado Legal Defense Group.
 Our caring Colorado criminal defense lawyers have many years of experience representing clients who have been charged with motor vehicle tampering or theft.
 We are among the best Colorado criminal defense attorneys to call.
 Contact us today for a free consultation by phone or in-person or in our Denver law office.